LuoGuiwen/Guiwen-Luo/README.md

 <img align="right" src="smallguiwen.jpeg">

+[Updated on Sep 18, 2023]

+I recently defended my PhD thesis and started a short term post-doc at University of Waterloo.

-I am a PhD student in the [ComSec](https://uwaterloo.ca/communications-security-lab/) lab at University of Waterloo under the supervision of Prof. [Guang Gong](https://uwaterloo.ca/scholar/ggong).
+Before that, I was a PhD student in the [ComSec](https://uwaterloo.ca/communications-security-lab/) lab at University of Waterloo under the supervision of Prof. [Guang Gong](https://uwaterloo.ca/scholar/ggong).
 I got my MASc in Institute of Information Engineering from [Chinese Academy of Sciences](https://english.cas.cn/).
 I received my BS in Faculty of Mathematics from [Fudan University](https://www.fudan.edu.cn/en/).

-I am now working on *pairing-based cryptography*, *zkSNARKs* and *privacy-preserving blockchains*.
+I am now working on *pairing-based cryptography*, *zkSNARKs* & *privacy-preserving blockchains*, *Fully homomorphic encryptions*, and *post-quantum cryptography*.

 #### - Updates

+*Fall 2023*, Starting from Sep 1, I commenced a short term post-doc in ECE, University of Waterloo.
+This position will end on March 31, 2024.
+I am open to have a new position.

+*Summer 2023*, I defended my PhD thesis [[Link to my thesis](https://uwspace.uwaterloo.ca/bitstream/handle/10012/19626/Luo_Guiwen.pdf?sequence=3&isAllowed=y)]

 *Fall 2021*, passed the comprehensive exam II: Comprehensive PhD Proposal Examination